 Rest in a chair after eating.
-Don't lie flat for a few hours after you eat.
+Do not lie flat for a few hours after you eat.

-You can go out in public (shop, attend church) but avoid people who are sick.
+You can go out in public (shop, attend church, etc.), avoid people who are sick.

 Pelvic rest for 6 weeks.
-This means no sex, douching, tampons, or putting anything into the vagina.
+No sex, douching, tampons, or putting anything into the vagina.

-No driving until you have stopped taking narcotic pain pills and can safely control the car.
+No driving until you have stopped taking narcotic pain medicine.

 When to Call

 Fever over 100.4°F for two readings taken 4 hours apart.